 7. Georg August University of Göttingen

-Also known as the University of Göttingen and Georgia Augusta.
-It is the eleventh-best university in Germany and was founded in1734 by King George II of Great Britain to promote the paragon of enlightenment.
+Also known as the University of Gottingen and Georgia Augusta.
+Founded in 1734 by King George II of Great Britain, this university ranks eleventh-best in Germany, upholding the ideals of enlightenment.

 The university has over 30,000 students enrolled and a foreign enrollment rate of 13%.
-A contribution fee that amounts to 376 Euros per semester is all charges that are required.
+The university charges a semester contribution fee of 376 Euros.

 8. University of Hamburg

-There are over 30,000 students enrolled in UHH with international learners representing 12% of the total.
+Universität Hamburg (UHH) enrolls over 30,000 students, with international learners making up 12% of the total student body.
 Some of the courses offered by this university include Law, Business Administration, Economics & Social Science, Education & Psychology, Humanities, Medicine, Mathematics & Computer Science, and Engineering.

 Aside from living costs, UHH students also need to pay about 322 Euros per semester that covers transportation passes, a hardship fund, administration fees, and the studierendenwerk.